DPDK/dpdk/doc/guides/prog_guide/ring_lib.rst

 Use cases for the Ring library include:

-    *  Communication between applications in the Intel® DPDK
+    *  Communication between applications in the DPDK

     *  Used by memory pool allocator